 The fastest way how to get a police report in NYC is to request a copy of an NYPD police report at the NYPD precinct where the accident occurred during the first 30 days from when the report was filed.

-Find an NYPD police precinct (It usually takes 1-3 days after the accident for your report to be available but can take as long as a week or two.)
+Find an NYPD police precinct (It usually takes 1-3 days after the accident for your report to be available, but it can take as long as a week or two.)

 How to Get a Police Report in NYC Online